 TO LEAVE IT ON YOUR OWN

-THANK YOU TO ALL WHO HAVE DONATED AND VOLUNTEERED TO DATE!
+THANK YOU TO ALL WHO HAVE DONATED AND VOLUNTEERED!

-Please help us reach our budget to assist Neelab, Basir, Arsalan and Oranous and their children settle into living in their newfound freedom.
+Because of you, Neelab, Basir, Arsalan and Oranous and their children have settled into living in their newfound freedom.

 Lake 88 In Focus Interview

 ‘We grew up in war’: Afghan refugees find peace in Perth

 Community Alliance for Refugee Resettlement has privately sponsored 2 families from Afghanistan who fled after the Taliban takeover

 Tuesday, November 29, 2022

 Two families that fled Afghanistan have made their way to Perth where they are enjoying peace after a harrowing ordeal.

 “We have grown up in war,” said Neelab, who fled with her husband and two children.
 Canada is in sharp contrast to the life they knew in Afghanistan.